luiscoco/SpringBoot_Annotations/README.md

 @RequestMapping: It can be used at the class level to define a base URI for all request mappings in the class and at the method level to define specific request mappings

+@GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping: These are specialized versions of @RequestMapping for specific HTTP methods

+@PathVariable: this annotation is used to extract values from the URI path

+@RequestParam: it is used to extract query parameters from the URL

+@CrossOrigin: it is used to enable Cross-Origin Resource Sharing (CORS) on the controller or handler methods

+@ConditionalOnProperty: it is used to conditionally enable a bean based on a property value

+@Profile: it is used to specify beans that should only be created in certain environments

 ## 1. @SpringBootApplication